Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 - Develop an entertaining and engaging game.
 - Implement simple navigation throughout the website.
 - Craft a visually appealing design for enhanced user experience.
-- Ensure a fully responsive and accessible website for a seamless user interaction.
+- Ensure a fully responsive and accessible website.

 ## User Experience